Infineon/mtb-example-pmg1-8-bit-saradc-basic/README.md

 2. Connect the PMG1 USB PD sink port (J10) to a USB-C power adapter/USB port on the PC using a Type-C/Type-A to Type-C cable to power the PMG1 device for normal operation.

 3. Connect the UART Tx and UART Rx lines from the PMG1 kit to the KitProg3 as shown in the following table to establish a UART connection between KitProg3 and the PMG1 device for the following revisions of the PMG1 prototyping kits.
-Note that in this application, the UART Tx line alone will be used to transmit the voltage data onto a serial monitor.
+Note that in this application, only the UART Tx line is used to transmit the voltage data onto a serial monitor.

     **Table 1.
 UART connection for PMG1 kit**